HoltechHard/project_scc_performance/README.md

 # Project SCC time performance

 ### Task 01
-Benchmark of regression models to predict computing resource usage time in nodes of SCC Polytech
+Benchmark of regression models to predict real time using of computational resources in SCC Polytech

 * Models:
   The models can download in the next link: